-Grade Level: 10, 11, 12 Level: Honors Resolvable around Lab: Yes Credits: 1.0 Prerequisite: Architectural & Interior Design I
+Grade Level: 10, 11, 12 Level: Honors Resolvable around Lab: Yes Credits: 1.0

+Prerequisite: Architectural & Interior Design I

-This course involves advanced techniques in preparing house plans and the detailed construction of a toscale house.
+This course involves advanced techniques in preparing house plans and the detailed construction of a to-scale house.
 Students work with square footage and room requirement limitations to design their house and then use the Computer-Aided-Design/Drafting (CADD) software to complete their drawings.
-Students will also prepare a series of Interior Design schemes for several of the rooms in their house.
-In their model-building activity, students will work in teams and, through this collaboration, develop interpersonal relationships and good work ethics.
+Students will also prepare a series of Interior Design schemes for several rooms in their house.
+The students will construct a to-scale, 3 dimensional model of their houses.